dmhacker/rlwe/README.md

 Specifically, librlwe implements the Fan-Vercauteren fully homomorphic cryptosystem, which is based off of the RLWE problem.
 It contains support for RLWE-based encryption, decryption, key exchange, signing, and homomorphic addition & multiplication.
-Note that it does its best to stick to the cryptosystem outlined in the FV paper.
+Note that it does its best to stick to the cryptosystem outlined in the FV paper;
-As such, relinearization is performed immediately after every homomorphic multiplication.
+however, relinearization is not immediately performed after every homomorphic multiplication and is instead separated into its own function.
+This means that the ciphertexts can grow in size without bound until the user decides that it is necessary to relinearize it.

 For anyone without significant background on RLWE, I would recommend checking out these links:
 * [Somewhat Practical Fully Homomorphic Encryption](https://eprint.iacr.org/2012/144.pdf) - Junfeng Fan and Frederik Vercauteren's original paper on FV-style FHE